writetome51/pagination-page-info/README.md

-# BatchLoader
+# PaginationPageInfo

-A TypeScript/Javascript class that loads a batch (array) of data from a larger set
+A TypeScript/Javascript class intended to help a separate Paginator class
-that is too big to be loaded all at once.
-This batch can then be used by a
-paginator or any other kind of manipulation tool.
+paginate data.
+Specifically, this class contains the properties `itemsPerPage`
+and `totalPages`, which will be used by other classes, like the Paginator.

 ## Constructor
-3 objects must be injected in the constructor.
 <details>
 <summary>view constructor</summary>